 Guess what — it’s happening right now as a lot of financial institutions don’t realize just how quickly mobile technology is going to change everything in the consumer financial services industry!
 Or in countless other industries where the blindness of current market leaders is leading them to their own “whoah, dude” moment.

 So let’s make it simple: when it comes to innovation, make sure that you are in the first camp!

 What should you do if you make that conscious decision, and are trying to steer your organization into the future?

 - turn forward! establish an overall organizational culture in which everyone is firmly focused on the future while managing the present.

 - change the focus: make sure that you link the corporate mission of today to the major trends and developments that will influence the organization through the coming years;

-- pursue speed: use a leadership style that encourages a culture of agility and allows for a rapid response to sudden change in products, markets, competitive challenges and other business, technological and workplace trends;
+- pursue speed: use a leadership style that encourages a culture of agility and allows for a rapid response to a sudden change in products, markets, competitive challenges, and other business, technological and workplace trends;

 - watch more stuff: establish and encourage an organization-wide “trends radar” in which all staff keep a keen eye on the developments that will affect the organization in the future;

 - share more: make sure that you’ve got a culture of collaboration in which everyone is prepared to share their insight, observations, and recommendations with respect to future trends, threats and opportunities;